 We are interested in how many characteristics should be matched and how to deal with any bias left after matching, for example.

 Systematic reviews are considered the strongest form of evidence for making clinical decisions.
 We conduct applied statistics research to improve how systematic reviews are done.

 For example, we are currently studying the association between the methods used in systematic reviews and the estimates of prognostic importance that they report.

 The DELTA2 project aimed to develop guidance for specifying the target difference (or effect size) in the sample size calculation for a randomised clinical trial (RCT).
 This guidance is aimed at researchers and funders of RCTs.
 It is hoped that the guidance will help improve the design of future RCTs.

 Study with us

-CSM is currently host to two full-time DPhil students researching statistical methodology.
-One of our first-year students, Bethan Copsey, shared her experiences so far of NDORMS and the University of Oxford:
+CSM hosts full-time DPhil students researching statistical methodology.
+One of our previous students, Bethan Copsey, shared her experiences of NDORMS and the University of Oxford: